Beginnerbakes

 Instructions

-2. Wash and pit the fresh cherries thoroughly.
-Spread them evenly across the bottom of the prepared dish.
+2. Wash and pit the cherries, then spread them evenly across the bottom of the prepared dish.

-3. In a large mixing bowl, crack the eggs and add the granulated sugar.
-Whisk or use an electric mixer to beat until pale and slightly thickened, about 2-3 minutes.
+3. In a large mixing bowl, whisk the eggs and granulated sugar until pale and slightly thickened, about 2-3 minutes.

-4. Add almond and vanilla extracts to the egg mixture and whisk to combine.
+4. Add the almond extract and vanilla extract, then whisk to combine.

-5. Sift flour and salt into the bowl to avoid lumps, then gently whisk until smooth and fully incorporated.
+5. Sift the flour and salt into the bowl and whisk gently until smooth with no dry pockets.

-6. Slowly pour the milk into the mixture while whisking continuously until the batter reaches a smooth, pancake batter-like consistency.
+6. Slowly pour in the milk while whisking until the batter is smooth and similar to thin pancake batter.

 7. Pour the batter evenly over the cherries in the dish.

-8. Place the dish on the oven's middle rack and bake for 35-40 minutes, until the clafoutis is puffed, golden around the edges, and a knife inserted into the center comes out clean.
+8. Bake on the middle rack for 35-40 minutes, until the clafoutis is puffed, golden at the edges, and a knife inserted near the center comes out clean.

-10. Optionally dust the top with powdered sugar before serving.
-Serve warm or at room temperature.
+10. Dust with powdered sugar if you like and serve warm or at room temperature.

 Frequently Asked Questions